 Introduction

-A malignant clonal disease that develops when a B/T-precursor-stage lymphoid progenitor cell becomes genetically altered through somatic changes and undergoes uncontrolled proliferation.
-This progressive clonal expansion eventually leads to acute lymphocytic leukaemia (ALL), characterised by early lymphoid precursor cells replacing the normal haematopoietic cells of the bone marrow and further infiltrating various body organs.
-ALL can occur at any age, but is most commonly diagnosed in those aged under 20 years.[1]
-It accounts for 80% of leukaemias in paediatric patients and 20% in adults.[2]
-Clinical presentation is heterogenous and reflects the biological subtype.
-Most patients present with signs and symptoms associated with cytopenias.
-Enlarged lymph nodes are also frequently the initial prompt for the patient to seek medical attention.[3]
-T-lineage ALL is characterised by an older age of onset, male sex preponderance, and inferior outcome in comparison with B-ALL.[2]
-The cytogenetic abnormality has prognostic implications.
+A malignant clonal disease that develops when a lymphoid progenitor cell becomes genetically altered through somatic changes and undergoes uncontrolled proliferation.
+This progressive clonal expansion eventually leads to acute lymphoblastic leukaemia (ALL), characterised by early lymphoid precursor cells replacing the normal haematopoietic cells of the bone marrow and further infiltrating various body organs.
+ALL can occur at any age, but more than one-half of all cases (53.5%) are diagnosed in those aged under 20 years.[4]
+ALL represents approximately 11% of new leukaemia diagnoses and 0.3% of all new cancer cases in the US.[4][5]
+There are two forms of ALL: B-ALL (arising from B lymphoid progenitors), and T-ALL (arising from T lymphoid progenitors).
+Most patients have signs and symptoms related to cytopenias (e.g., fatigue, easy bruising) at initial presentation and diagnosis.
+Enlarged lymph nodes can be an initial presenting cause.
+Genetic abnormalities in ALL include chromosomal rearrangements (e.g., translocations) detected by cytogenetic analysis, or other genetic lesions detected by molecular analysis.
+Cytogenetic abnormalities has prognostic implications.

-A B-cell malignancy commonly characterised by symptoms of fatigue, a markedly enlarged spleen, and a distinctive histological appearance on peripheral blood smear (B-cells with delicate cytoplasmic projections resembling hair) and bone marrow biopsy.
-Hairy cell leukaemia (HCL) is relatively uncommon, with marked geographic variation in frequency.
-The median age at occurence is 50 years; HCL affects more men than women.[15]
-It often presents with abdominal discomfort or fullness.
-This is attributed to splenomegaly, which is present in around 60% to 90% of patients.[15][16]
-The disease is not curable.
-However, it is highly responsive to therapy and may be managed successfully for a decade or more.
+An indolent mature B-cell neoplasm.
+It is considered to be a type of non-Hodgkin's lymphoma.
+Seen under the microscope, the leukaemic cells have delicate cytoplasmic projections resembling hair ('hairy cells').
+Hairy cell leukaemia (HCL) is commonly characterised by symptoms of fatigue, a markedly enlarged spleen, and pancytopenia.
+HCL is relatively uncommon, with marked geographic variation in frequency.
+The median age at diagnosis has variously been reported between 55 to 59 years.
+HCL affects more men than women.[21][22][23][24]
+HCL often presents with abdominal discomfort or fullness.
+This is attributed to splenomegaly, the most common physical finding, present in over 60% of patients.[21][25][26]
+HCL is not curable.
+However, it is highly responsive to therapy; median relapse-free survival of a decade or more has been reported.[24]

 Contributors